Notice: Your browser is not supported or outdated so some features of the site might not be available.

 4.62 J

-The forefoot cushioning is okay, but it isn't quite as protective as the heel.
-It doesn't provide as much comfort for those who land higher up on the foot, but it's cushioned enough to prevent bottoming out.
+The forefoot cushioning isn't bad, but it isn't quite as protective as the heel.
+It doesn't provide as much comfort for those who land higher up on the foot, but it's cushioned enough to prevent bottoming out for shorter sessions.
+Still, it can start to feel harsh when pushing for longer distances.

 6.5